NURSING VIRGIN MARY. OIL ON BOARD. HISPANO-FLEMISH SCHOOL, 16TH CENTURY.

 Reference: ZF1395

 Virgin of the Milk.
 Oil on panel.
-Hispano-Flemish School, 16th century.
-It has faults and restorations.
-Panel depicting the Virgin wearing a tunic and cloak, her hair partially covered, three-quarter length, with curtains in the background, breastfeeding the Child Jesus.
-Their heads are highlighted with a fine halo, and in the foreground is a small platform with a book, some cherries, and a vase of flowers (lilies and roses, possibly alluding to Mary's purity and virginity).
-This iconography originated in Byzantium (where it was known as Galactotrofusa) and enjoyed popularity in Europe until the Council of Trent (Italy, 1545-1563), when it appears to have ceased to appear as frequently in some parts of the continent due to issues of modesty.
-Engravings by Dürer and many other works with a composition similar to this panel have survived.
-Stylistically, the influence of the Flemish school and Spanish touches on his painting is clear, placing it within the Hispano-Flemish school.
-There is evidence of a series of panels in private collections linked to followers of Joos Van Cleve (also known as Joos van der Beke; c.
-1485–1490 – 1540/1541; active in Antwerp) that are very similar in composition to the present one, which would indicate inspiration from one or more shared works.
-Compare, noting the differences, with van Cleve's panel of the Holy Family held by the Metropolitan Museum in New York (inventory 32.100.57), which dates back to around 1512.
-It is also worth remembering the one held in the Museum of Fine Arts in A Coruña (Spain), which dates from the 16th century.
+Hispano-Flemish school, 16th century.
+It has flaws and restorations.
+Panel depicting the Virgin Mary in a tunic and mantle, her hair partially covered, in three-quarter view, with curtains in the background, breastfeeding the Child Jesus.
+The heads of both figures are highlighted with a thin halo, and in the foreground is a bench with a book, some cherries, and a vase of flowers (lilies and roses, possibly alluding to Mary's purity and virginity).
+This iconography originated in Byzantium (where it was known as Galactotrofusa) and enjoyed popularity in Europe until the decrees of the Council of Trent (Italy, 1545-1563), at which point it seems to have ceased appearing so frequently in some parts of the continent due to concerns about modesty.
+Engravings by Dürer and many other works with a composition similar to that of this panel have been preserved.
+Stylistically, the influence of the Flemish school and Spanish touches are clear, placing it within the Hispano-Flemish school.
+There is evidence of a number of panels in private collections linked to followers of Joos Van Cleve (also known as Joos van der Beke; c.
+1485–1490 – 1540/1541; active in Antwerp) that are very similar in composition to this one, suggesting inspiration from one or more shared works.
+Compare, noting the differences, with van Cleve's panel of the Holy Family in the Metropolitan Museum of Art in New York (inventory 32.100.57), dated around 1512.
+It is also worth mentioning the one in the Museum of Fine Arts of A Coruña (Spain), dated to the 16th century.

 · Size: 60x5x73 cms. int.
 50x64 cms